 Click Here for tab for Gravity by John Mayer

 John Mayer is well known for not only his technique on the guitar and singing ability.
-But he is also one of the most emotive and soulful players around, with this song, in particular, being well known for its sad blues feel.
-The song is from his 2006 album Continuum and was released as the third promotional single.
+But he is also one of the most emotive and soulful players around, with this song in particular being well known for its sad blues feel.
+It comes from his 2006 album Continuum and was released as the third promotional single.

 As is typical for John Mayer, there are a lot of small pieces of phrasing and detailed, subtle inflections that really make this come to life.
 This will definitely be a test of your technique on the guitar!
 The song is in 12/8, so don’t be afraid to tackle it 1 bar at a time and stitch them together as you feel comfortable.